 Every vehicle comes with a maintenance schedule that can be found in the owner's manual.
 While the factory maintenance schedule varies slightly for every vehicle, some commonalities can be found that serve as a rule of thumb for which parts of your car should be looked at and when.
 Automotive experts call this the OEM service intervals.
 The rule most commonly states that certain services should be performed on your car when your total mileage hits 30,000-mile, 60,000-mile, or 90,000-mile intervals.
-Whether you drive an Audi, BMW, Buick, or Chevrolet, these rules can be followed universally.
+Whether you drive an Honda, BMW, Nissan, or Chevrolet, these rules can be followed universally.
 A service that should be performed regularly (approximately every 5,000 to 10,000 miles) is an oil change to keep your car's oil free of dirt and debris, as well as a tire rotation and a full vehicle inspection.

 Maintenance At 30,000 Miles

-At Los Gatos Auto Service, Inc. in Campbell, we specialize in auto repair and preventive maintenance but can take care of all the services needed for your vehicle.
+At Los Gatos Auto Service, Inc. in Campbell, we specialize in general auto repair and preventive maintenance but can take care of all the services needed for your vehicle.
 Some of the common services performed on your vehicle before it hits 30,000 miles are:

 Air Filter - A clogged air filter makes it harder for your engine to breathe, which negatively impacts vehicle performance.
 Getting your air filter changed every 15,000 to 30,000 miles is ideal; if you live in a dusty environment, the average lifespan is every 15,000 miles.